 The Portal may offer services to all Web Users.

-The Portal must use a Robot Certificate to interact with the Grid.
+The Portal must use a Robot Certificate to interact with the e-Infrastructure.

-Maximum submission rate must be specifically agreed between Portal and Grid
+Maximum submission rate must be specifically agreed between Portal and e-Infrastructure

-The Portal must keep enough information to associate any interactions with the Grid with a particular Internet address and (tcp) port used by the requester.
+The Portal must keep enough information to associate any interactions with the e-Infrastructure with a particular Internet address and (tcp) port used by the requester.

 “Parameter” Portals